ACDC: 15th MEU Completes ACDC, Embarks Harpers Ferry

 |0

-This work, ACDC: 15th MEU Completes ACDC, Embarks Harpers Ferry [Image 9 of 9], by Cpl Joseph Helms, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ACDC: 15th MEU Completes ACDC, Embarks Harpers Ferry [Image 12 of 12], by LCpl Peyton Kahle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT